 How do you choose an installer before inviting a quotation?
 Ask around to see who locally has a heat pump installation.
 They will love to show it off, especially if it is satisfactory.
 Can you find any which are not satisfactory and discover why not?
 Get at least three quotes and carefully note how the installer proposes to overcome any difficulties your existing system may present.
 The lowest quote may not necessarily be the best.
 Also consider any future additional costs if for example the installer suggests leaving existing radiator sizes and waiting for a heating season to see if the house is warm enough!
+The problem with this approach is that it could cause the heat pump to work less efficiently.

-- 1. Is the company MCS accredited (micro generation certificate scheme)?
-In order to take advantages of these financial incentives both the product and the installation company must be certified under the Microgeneration Certification Scheme (MCS). - 2.
-How many air source heat pumps have the company installed?
-In order to build up suitable experience, a company needs to have installed this complicated technology over a number of years. - 3.
-Can the installer explain which heat pump they would choose for your installation and why?
+1. Is the company MCS accredited (micro generation certificate scheme)?
+In order to take advantages of these financial incentives both the product and the installation company must be certified under the Microgeneration Certification Scheme (MCS).

+2. How many air source heat pumps have the company installed?
+In order to build up suitable experience, a company needs to have installed this complicated technology over a number of years.

+3. Can the installer explain which heat pump they would choose for your installation and why?
 This discussion can bring to light any difference in what your installer believes are your priorities and what you consider them to be.
 It will also help reassure you that your installer knows what he is talking about.